olincb/website/app/views/markdown/blogs/_2023-03-17: The Gibbon Experience.md

 Lasse (who later I found out had been stressed about the storm for hours as it had approached) made the decision that it was time to start evacuation.
 My groggy brain thought this was a bit of an over reaction, but I was snapped right out of it when I got downstairs to see our guides Khamla and Saen-Aiy there already, helping people into their harnesses to evacuate.

+Despite the chaos our guides were cool as cucumbers (but still very prompt with getting us out of there).
+Probably the best kind of people you could ask for in that situation.

 On the ground, we all huddled into the hut that our guides were staying in, and they brought their extinguished fire inside and miraculously restarted it.

 Shortly after getting down there, Lasse remembered that his and Ditte’s passports were in a bag up there, at risk of being swept away by the wind (I think the rest of us brought our bags with us or left everything valuable at the office before we left).
 So he and Khamla went on a quick rescue mission for the bag.
 I was sure I had seen this in a movie, and that they were going to die up there.
 But they made it back down safely.